 Using a password manager with unique, complex passwords for every site – 1 Low.
 The risks here are if you forget your master password or if someone else gets your master password.

 Since I have tried only a few password managers and not tested them all equally, I’ll leave the evaluations to others.
 I will say that I have been a happy LastPass user for many years but please decide on your own, which works best for you.
 Here are a few articles that compare and contrast the leading password managers.

 In closing, I’ll say that password managers will greatly help to secure your accounts, but are they enough?
-In the next blog post about passwords, I’ll explain Multi-Factor Authentication (MFA) and how and why you should use it almost everywhere you can.
+In Part 3 of the blog series on passwords, I’ll explain Multi-Factor Authentication (MFA) and how and why you should use it almost everywhere you can.